eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience in using relational databases like MySQL, Redshift, ***Graph DB***.
 + To learn about the latest trends in hiring, technology, software development practices, data science workflows, machine learning workflows, and research
 + Specialist quantitative skills and/or qualifications in quantitative methods for social science, including data visualisation, database management (SQL), Python, Tableau visualisation or other data analysis tool sets.
++ skill set:
+	- You are an expert user of tools like Sketch, Figma, etc.
+	- You have demonstrable experience building new products (please show us examples!).
+You can iterate quickly by putting an MVP in people's hands, and test ideas and hypotheses before any code is written.
 + Experience with Python ORMs like SQLAlchemy and Python libraries like Pandas, Scikit-Learn, Numpy and Scipy
 	- ORMs: Object Relational Mapping (ORM)
 		* Object–relational mapping (ORM, O/RM, and O/R mapping tool)